Skip to main content

-When it comes to accessing home equity, many homeowners are familiar with more traditional financing options, like home equity loans, lines of credit (HELOCs), and cash-out refinances — but still might not be aware of home equity investing, which allows them to receive cash in exchange for a percentage of their home’s future value.
+When it comes to accessing home equity, many homeowners are familiar with more traditional financing options, like home equity loans, lines of credit (HELOCs), and cash-out refinances — but still might not be aware of home equity investments, which allows them to receive cash in exchange for a percentage of their home’s future value.

 Determine your current financial situation and goals and compare them to these common scenarios to find out when it does — and doesn’t — make sense to consider one.